 The Lone Star state offers many perks for active adult retirees.
 Texas has a sunny climate with hot summers and mild winters.
 It also has retirement-friendly tax laws including no state income tax, and no tax on retirement income or retired military pay.
-Homestead exemptions for homeowners aged 65 or better help keep property taxes down, and many areas throughout the state feature a lower cost of living.
-A few active adult communities which offer affordable housing in Texas include Hill Country Retreat, Del Webb Sweetgrass and Heritage Grand at Cinco Ranch.
+Homestead exemptions for homeowners aged 65+ help keep property taxes down, and many areas throughout the state feature a lower cost of living.
+A few active adult communities which offer affordable housing in Texas include Hill Country Retreat, Del Webb Sweetgrass, and Heritage Grand at Cinco Ranch.

 Retirees looking for a mild climate and rural charm are beginning to turn to Tennessee.
 This southern state scores among the lowest cost of living found in the country, and its retirement-friendly tax laws are getting even better.
-In 2012, the Hall Income Tax Exemption for taxpayers aged 65 or better will increase from $16,200 to $26,200 for single filers and from $27,000 to $37,000 for couples who file jointly.
-Active adult communities are turning up in the state, such as Lake Providence by Del Webb, which is located in the Nashville area.
+In 2012, the Hall Income Tax Exemption for taxpayers aged 65+ will increase from $16,200 to $26,200 for single filers and from $27,000 to $37,000 for couples who file jointly.
+Active adult communities are flocking to communities throughout the state.
+Such as Lake Providence by Del Webb, which is located in the ever-popular Nashville area.

 There are many reasons why retirees have flocked to Florida, and affordability is high on the list.
-The Sunshine State has no state income tax and property taxes allow additional homestead exemptions for homeowners aged 65 or better.
+The Sunshine State has no state income tax and property taxes allow additional homestead exemptions for homeowners aged 65+.
 The cost of living varies throughout the state, though there are many affordable retirement areas, such as the Treasure Coast and Sarasota.
-A few communities to consider include Seasons at Tradition, Heritage Isle, Del Webb Naples and LakeRidge Falls.
+A few communities to consider include Seasons at Tradition, Heritage Isle, Del Webb Naples, and LakeRidge Falls.